 - Record date and time of day

 The table below highlights what is addressed under each of the laws.
 Many of the issues addressed and resolved with the ELD ruling were not with the AOBRD ruling.
 Even with the extension, all AOBRD users are subject to the new supporting document requirements starting on the compliance date.

 Differences in Technology

 According to the FMCSA and the Commercial Vehicle Safety Alliance (CVSA), AOBRDs are different from logging devices is that AOBRDs connect data from CMVs differently.
-The 1988 ruling for AOBRDs have no technical specifications in how data is electronically transferred.
-Data under the ELD rule requires both telematics (web services and email) AND local transfer (Bluetooth and USB).
+The 1988 ruling for AOBRDs has no technical specifications in how data should be electronically transferred.
+Data under the ELD rule requires both telematics (web services and email) and local transfer (Bluetooth and USB).
 AOBRDs transfer data mainly through web services and email.